-momoun J Oliai actor 110
+entary Character

 Month New Character Words

 September Respect & Responsibility

 October Acceptance & Inclusion

 November Gratitude

 December Appreciation

 January Growth Mindset

 February Empathy & Kindness

 March Perseverance

 April Problem Solving

 May Optimism

 June Patience

 Disability Harassment

 Windsor Central School District (WCSD) affords all students equal educational opportunities, as well as equal opportunities to participate in extracurricular activities and prohibits discrimination and harassment in any program or activity of or sponsored by the WCSD.
 Disability harassment is a form of discrimination and is prohibited by WCSD policy and by state and federal law.